-Compensatory Time Off Definition
+Compensatory Time Off (CTO) Definition

 Compensatory time off is where employers offer employees paid time off for working overtime, in lieu of overtime pay or extra compensation.